ulosino/ulosino/STACK.md

 ### UIProvider

 `UIProvider.tsx` ('User Interface Provider') wraps around pages and provides the ULOSINO user interface (navigation bar, etc).
-It isn't applied to `app.tsx` so that pages without the layout (e.g. sign-in page) can be built if needed in the future.
+It isn't applied to `app.tsx` so that pages without the layout (e.g. authentication page) can be built if needed in the future.
+Furthermore, the core elements of the user interface are futher encapsulated into their own components (e.g. `StartNavigation`).

 ### UIThemeProvider